-- general administrative and legal structure in the State and the requirements established by the regulatory body; - type of facility or activity and its stage of authorization; - location of the inspection; - type of the inspection, whether planned or reactive. - purpose of inspections (e.g. team inspections, special inspections, site visits by non-resident site inspectors, weekly inspection activities carried out by resident inspectors).
+- general administrative and legal structure in the State and the requirements established by the regulatory body; - type of facility or activity and its stage of authorization; - location of the inspection; - type of the inspection, whether planned, or reactive, announce or unannounced, or team; - purpose of inspections (e.g. team inspections, special inspections, site visits by non-resident site inspectors, weekly inspection activities carried out by resident inspectors).